VasinkaD/DAMN/README.md

 Moreover, these Jupyter notebooks require the device-agnostic learning model "DAMN_model.h5" and the measured dataset from the experimental setup "Measured_data.npz" stored at the Zenodo repository due to their sizes.

 ### Figure 5
 The "Figure 5" folder contains several files necessary to recreate the graph depicted in Fig. 5 of the publication.
-I.e., the demonstration of the device-agnostic model on a high-concentration tubulin dataset from the single-molecule localization microscopy challenge. <br>
+I.e., the demonstration of the device-agnostic model on a high-concentration tubulin dataset from the single-molecule localization microscopy challenge. <br><br>
 Namely:
 - "Fig_5_Data_processing.ipynb" contains the code for data pre-processing, evaluation, and results visualization corresponding to Fig. 5 of the publication
 - "F5_func_file.py" contains the definitions of functions called by the Jupyter notebook